lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FID: Field Identifier.
 This is an index to describe the header fields in a Rule.

-* FL: Field Length is the length of the field in bits for fixed values or a type (variable, token length, ...) for length unknown at the rule creation.
+* FL: Field Length is the length of the packet header field.
+It is expressed in bits for header of fixed lengths or as a type (variable, token length, ...) for field lengths that are unknown at the rule creation.
 The length of a header field is defined in the specific protocol standard.

 * FP: Field Position is a value that is used to identify the position where each instance of a field appears in the header.